sfb1996/cookbook/_recipes/crock-pot-chicken.md

     unit:
 ---

-1. Add chicken ingredients to pot and cook:
-    - crock pot on low for 4 hours
-    - instant pot for 30 minutes
+1. Add chicken ingredients to pot and cook: *crock pot on low for 4 hours or instant pot for 30 minutes*
 2. Cool, bone, skin, and cut into chunks.
-3. Add sauce incredients to the pot.
-    - crock pot on low for another 2 hours
-    - instant pot heat through on low until ingredients have incorporated.
+3. Add sauce incredients to the pot. *crock pot on low for another 2 hours or instant pot heat through on low until ingredients have incorporated.*
 4. Serve over potatoes, noodles, or rice

 ---